grauschnabel/ikigai-finder/README.md

 - Responsive and user-friendly interface
 - Multiple GPT models to choose from
 - Available in English and German

-## Installation

-1. Download the plugin ZIP file
-2. Go to your WordPress dashboard "Plugins > Add New"
-3. Click "Upload Plugin"
-4. Select the downloaded ZIP file
-5. Click "Install Now"
-6. Activate the plugin

 ## Configuration